 The SME shall issue an MLME-DISASSOCIATE.request primitive that includes an appropriate Reason Code as defined Table 9-79 (Reason codes) of 9.4.1.7 (Reason Code field).

-Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP or PCP shall disassociate a STA using the following procedure :
+Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP or PCP shall disassociate a STA using the following procedure (#22282) detailed in subclause 11.3.5.8.1.

+11.3.5.8.1 AP or PCP disassociation initiation detailed procedure

 If the state for the STA is State 3 or State 4, the AP or PCP shall generate a Disassociation frame to be transmitted to the indicated STA.